Flying-Acorn/Soil-SDK-Unity/docs/advertisement/Integration.md

 - **Timeout**: Retry with backoff - server response delays
 - **InternalError**: Limited retries - may indicate configuration issues
 - **AdNotReady**: Retry immediately - ad failed to load but can be retried

+### Failsafe Timeout

+The SDK includes a 40-second failsafe timeout that automatically unblocks input if an ad fails to close properly.
+This is enforced by `SoilAdManager` calling `SoilAdInputBlocker.FailsafeTick()` each frame.
+Test long ads and failure scenarios to ensure this works as expected in your game.

 ## Ad Purchase Integration